 Denver Braa - Lt Col US Air Force (Ret) - Mentor

 Denver joined VCR in 2020 as a sidecar pilot.
 His “monkey” was US Army Veteran Richard ‘Tony’ Doyle.
 As a result of Denver’s skill and care he helped Tony get back riding a bike again.
-Denver has been a huge help to VCR and we are proud to have him return in 2021 as Transportation Captain and mentor.
+Denver has been a huge help to VCR and we are proud to have him return again 2021 as Lead Mentor and Ride Captain.

 Born into an Air Force family with a strong sense of service in Oklahoma, Denver and his folks moved often.
 In 1987, Denver’s dad retired just south of Sturgis, South Dakota where Denver’s love of motorcycling began.
 He graduated from Rapid City Central High School in 1990 and while attending college at Embry Riddle Aeronautical University, where he met his future wife Tandi, he was influenced by a strong feeling of service, a “D” in calculus, and watching Desert Shield and Desert Storm unfold, to enlist in the US Marine Corps in 1991.